astronomer/airflow-guides/guides/airflow-azure-data-factory-integration.md

 ### Create a DAG to Orchestrate ADF Jobs

-Now that we have existing ADF pipelines that should be runnable externally to Azure, we will create a DAG that will execute those pipelines using Azure provider modules.
+Now that our ADF pipelines are runnable, we create a DAG that executes those pipelines using Azure provider modules.
 The DAG below executes two ADF pipelines in parallel (tasks `run_pipeline1` and `run_pipeline2`).
 It then uses an `AzureDataFactoryPipelineRunStatusSensor` to wait until "pipeline2" has completed before finishing the DAG.

 ```python
 from datetime import datetime, timedelta